-As part of a grant conveyed to the County, turf areas were exchanged with recycled Rubber Mulch with drip systems installed for trees in selected finger planters at the Government Center.
+As part of a grant conveyed to the County, 3,200 square feet of turf areas were exchanged with recycled Rubber Mulch with drip systems installed for trees in selected finger planters at the Government Center.
 This project furthers the goal of water conservation in periods of drought and significantly reduces the need for herbicide applications to control weeds.
+The County received a grant from CalRecycle in the amount of \$95,019 for this project, and a Water Wise Incentive Program rebate from the City of Ventura Sod Replacement Program in the amount of \$6,400.
+An additional 2,300 square feet of rubber mulch was installed to complete the area around the Water Wise project adjacent to the Pre-Trial Detention Facility.
+A quantity of rubber mulch has been retained in reserve to replenish existing areas as needed, or to install in new areas.